flywire/lo-p/docs/36-RowSets_DB_Context.md

 # Chapter 36.
-Using RowSets and Database
+Using RowSets and Database Context

-Context
+!!! note "Topics"
+   Using RowSets;
+    Using the Database
+    Context; Copying Data
+    From Base To Calc

+    Example folders: "Base
+    Tests" and "Utils"

 This chapter looks at programming with the XRowSet and